 Sometimes we neglect what really is a bug.
 Of course there are obvious bugs which you don't need to seriously think about it, but sometimes it may be difficult to evaluate if something really is a bug or not.
 In the software development process several issues may arise, and not all of them are necessarily bugs.

 Since bugs are a central piece in software development and testing we need an accurate description about what it is, so when those tricky ones occur we are able to make an accurate judgement about it.

-There are several names for software bugs such as error, problem, failure, defect, etc. Just by listing these variations we have a better idea of what it is: some type of error, of course.
-But this is a very narrow definition because it’s impossible to firmly state whether something really is a bug based solely on it.
+There are several names for software bugs such as errors, problems, failures, defects, etc. Just by listing these variations we have a better idea of what it is: some type of error, of course.
+But this is a very narrow definition because it's impossible to firmly state whether something really is a bug based solely on it.
 We need solid parameters to be able to decide whether something really is a bug or not.
-I have found these solid parameters on Patton (6-7):
+I have found such solid parameters on Patton (6-7):

 - The software doesn't do something that the product specification says it should do.

 - The software does something that the product specification says it shouldn't do.

 - The software does something that the product specification doesn't mention.